precice/fluent-adapter/README.md

 ### Build requirements

-The user-written source code for the UDFs can either be compiled or interpreted in ANSYS Fluent through the Fluent GUI.
+The user-written source code for the UDFs can either be compiled or interpreted in Ansys Fluent through the Fluent GUI.
 We are using external functions from the preCICE source code, so we have to compile our UDFs.
 There appears to be no way to inform Fluent of the existance of external libraries when compiling through the GUI.
 We need some preCICE functions in our UDFs, so we are going to have to compile these UDFs outside of the Fluent GUI.
 When one uses the GUI to compile Fluent UDFs, though, it dynamically writes files based on user inputs: a Makefile, a "user.udf" text file, and a udf_names.c file.
 Fluent also requires a certain directory structure wherein specific files must be placed.
 If this directory structure isn't strictly followed the UDFs (even if compiled correctly) will not be loaded into the simulation at run time.